-- Agencies must bill the Department on the CMS-1500 Claim Form for services using their NPI number as well as the taxonomy for Prenatal Genetic Counseling which is 170300000X. - Although providers have up to one year to bill to facilitate reconciliation of our account and payment for unused funds, Prenatal Diagnosis Genetic Clinics with approved Core Provider Agreements ("agencies") are asked to submit billings within 120 days of the date of service.
+- Agencies must bill the Agency or Agency's designee on the CMS-1500 Claim Form for services using their NPI number as well as the taxonomy for Prenatal Genetic Counseling which is 170300000X. - Although providers have up to one year to bill to facilitate reconciliation of our account and payment for unused funds, Prenatal Diagnosis Genetic Clinics with approved Core Provider Agreements ("agencies") are asked to submit billings within 120 days of the date of service.